-Your blog traffic statistics is one of the most important thing to grow your blog and when it comes to free analytic program, Google analytics is the best out there.
-For WordPress blog I personally use Google analytics and WordPress stats program.
+Your blog traffic statistics is one of the most important things to grow your blog, and when it comes to free analytic program, Google analytics is the best out there.
+For WordPress blog, I use Google analytics and WordPress stats program.
 Analytify is one useful WordPress plugin for Google analytics users to check Google analytics stats right from the WordPress dashboard.

-Analytify adds Google analytics stats at three different place in your WordPress dashboard.
+Analytify adds Google analytics stats at three different places in your WordPress dashboard.

 - Stats in single post or page editor

 - Stats in front panel